m-arta/SJ-stuff/README.md

 # SJ-stuff
-Things related to ski jumping
+Things related to ski jumping.

+Using: Python 3.